 We saw LG debut two new 8K TVs at CES 2019, including the 75-inch SM99 and an LG 8K OLED.
 TCL showed off an 8K QLED Roku TV, while Sony led its 2019 range with the Master Series Z9G 8K LED TV.
 These models will be arriving in the coming months, so keep an eye on their TechRadar pages for the latest news on pricing and availability.

 - Best TVs of CES 2019: the most dazzling displays we laid eyes on

 Does an 8K TV need HDMI 2.1?

-Yes –and they all will have the new specification of the HDMI cable, which for the first time allows 8K resolutions to pass through. – announced by the HDMI Forum in January 2017 at the CES – is a major enabler of the forthcoming 8K resolution revolution, making sure TVs accept 8K resolutions at 60 frames per second.
-However, that's a no-brainer piece of future-proofing, and no guarantee that it means 8K TVs are imminent.
+Yes – and they all will have the new specification of the HDMI cable, which for the first time allows 8K resolutions to pass through.
+HDMI 2.1 is a major enabler of the forthcoming 8K resolution revolution, making sure TVs accept 8K resolutions at 60 frames per second (or 4K resolution at 120 frames per second).

 Where will 8K content come from?

 There are many sources that will produce 8K content.
 The first is Hollywood, whose directors have begun to use the new RED Weapon 8K camera (Guardians of the Galaxy Vol. 2 has already been filmed this way in 8K).